frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 There are two types of **components** in Next.js:

-- Client: Rendered on the server and Hydrated on the client
+- Client: Rendered on the server and hydrated on the client.
 - Server: Rendered on the server.
 No hydration on the client.

 Server components can fetch data on the server and reduce the amount of JavaScript sent to the client.